 Café Life Venice is a lively, anecdotal, and highly readable introduction to friendly neighborhood hangouts where you can enjoy good food, drink, and company in Venice's historic center.
 It's well worth reading before any trip to Venice, and it makes a perfect gift for the Venetophiles on your shopping list.

 For short excerpts from Café Life Venice, please see the following two pages.
-You can buy the book at bookstores, from Amazon, or directly from the publisher's Café Life Venice Web page.

 Next page: Excerpt 1: Bar Aperol

 Copyright © 1996-2019 Durant and Cheryl Imboden.
 All rights reserved.